-Five years ago, several of our founding members participated in the Kidwind competition, an entry-level competition which has middle and high school students build and test basic wind turbines in order to demonstrate mastery of the fundamentals of wind power and design within given parameters.
+Five years ago, several of our founding members participated in the Kidwind competition, an entry-level competition that has middle and high school students build and test basic wind turbines in order to demonstrate mastery of the fundamentals of wind power and design within given parameters.

 Four teams from RAHS were sent to the Kidwind national finals securing 1st, 2nd, and 4th.
 This success inspired us to formally organize ourselves into a unified team, founding Green Energy Team and looking towards more ambitious future projects.